-- 1. a VA Certificate of Eligibility for entitlement to educational assistance, or a written request to use such entitlement - 2. a properly completed Request for Military & Veteran Certification Form (a.k.a., "Bursar form") to the proper certification of enrollment by the educational institution
+- 1. a VA Certificate of Eligibility for entitlement to education benefits - 2. a properly completed Request for Military & Veteran Certification Form

 Any questions should be submitted to the MCCC Office of Military and Veterans Services at vets@mccc.edu

 New Jersey National Guard Tuition Waiver Program